Subscribe to blog updates via email »

 - Pros: no “Not for Resale” graphic, easy ordering, no quantity limits

-- Cons: costly setup, more expensive unit cost, can accidentally make your book available too soon (like I did – read on), slower than KDP print and potentially slower than B&N
+- Cons: costly setup (though free if you get an IngramSpark promo code, more expensive unit cost, can accidentally make your book available too soon (like I did – read on), slower than KDP print and potentially slower than B&N

 Barnes & Noble